RetiredWizard/PyDOS/README.md

 **PEXEC [python command]** - Executes a single python command.

+An **autoexec.bat** batch file will automatically execute when PyDOS starts.

 ### External programs included:

 **pydospins.py** - Displays the GPIO pins for sound output and I2C for the particular board PyDOS is running on.